c4tom/DreamDevBox/docs/intermediate/work-inside-the-php-container.rst

 .. code-block:: bash

    # Navigate to the DreamDevBox directory
-   C:/> cd C:/Users/user1/devilbox
+   C:/> cd C:/Users/user1/dreamdevbox

    # Run provided script
-   C:/Users/user1/devilbox> shell.bat
+   C:/Users/user1/dreamdevbox> shell.bat

    # Now you are inside the PHP Linux container
-   devilbox@php-7.0.19 in /shared/httpd $
+   dreamdevbox@php-7.0.19 in /shared/httpd $

 Inside the container
 ====================

-``devilbox`` user
+``dreamdevbox`` user
 -----------------

-By using the provided scripts to enter the container you will become the user ``devilbox``.
+By using the provided scripts to enter the container you will become the user ``dreamdevbox``.
 This user will have the same uid and gid as the user from your host operating system.

 So no matter what files or directories you create inside the container, they will have the same